AlexanderBeck0/CS-513-Project-4/README.md

 Usage: `dv (node) [-i] [-r]`

 Calculates and prints routing table using distance-vector routing algorithm.
 Runs one iteration at a time, and will output when the distance vectors converge.
+When running non-iteratively, if the distance vector does not converge within 10 runs, the command exits, preventing an infinite loop due to the count-to-infinity problem.

 Options: